cfchou/go-gentle/README.md

 	}, nil
 }

-// DbWriter is a gentle.Handler which writes scores to the database.
+// DbWriter is a gentle.Handler that writes scores to the database.
 // Instead of using gentle.SimpleHandler, we define a struct explicitly
 // implementing gentle.Handler interface.
 type DbWriter struct {